Simpanan Shariah Savings Option

 - Simpanan Shariah effective date

-- Total dividend for Simpanan Shariah & Simpanan Konvensional (if applicable)
+- Total dividend for Simpanan Shariah and Simpanan Konvensional (if applicable)

 Are the members allowed to use Simpanan Shariah withdrawal amount to fund conventional housing loan, or is it limited to Islamic housing loans only?

-Yes, members can use their withdrawal amount to fund conventional housing loans and Islamic housing financing, subject to the housing withdrawal terms and condition.
+Yes.
+Members may use their Simpanan Shariah withdrawal amount to finance both conventional housing loans and Islamic housing financing, subject to the EPF housing withdrawal terms and conditions.

 Are there any changes to the nomination policy for Simpanan Shariah?

-The nomination policy for members who have elected for Simpanan Shariah is the same as the existing available policy.
+No. The nomination policy for members who have elected Simpanan Shariah remains the same as the existing nomination policy.

 Are the members required to notify their employers if they have registered for Simpanan Shariah?

-Are employers required to make separate contribution payments for employees who elected Simpanan Shariah?
+Are employers required to make separate contribution payments or complete different forms for employees who elect Simpanan Shariah?

 Are there any new rules and regulations that employers need to comply with if their employees wish to elect Simpanan Shariah?